herms97/photoBooth/README.md

     ### Note:
     Your folder names might not be the same as the path in our code, follow next step beneath to be sure.

+#### choose folder where your images should be uploaded

+1. To upload images to your wanted folder, open up the python file camera.py included in the photoBooth folder.

+   --link

+2. Scroll down to line 364, as you can see on the left side.
+If code-line option is not turned on, press `ctrl+f`    on windows or `cmd+f` on mac to open up the search bar inside your IDE and simply enter `command`.

+   --link

+   You should then easy locate this line of code:

+   --link

+3. On line 364, as seen in the screenshot from our code, you can see behind `+ Dropbox_var +` the folder for        where the image is uploaded to the dropbox.
+In our code we have `/Apps/PythonUploader/` because this is the      folder where we wanted to upload our pictures.

+   You just have to change this to your desired path, and now you are done.

+   ### Note:
+   The program will run an exception if the path to your folder includes typos, or foloder do not exist.
+It is      also case sensitive so remember to type the path correctly.

 ## License
 Collection of licenses that applies to this project.